So, you found us. Welcome!

 But it goes much deeper than that – for me – and for you.

-When you choose eco-friendly, hand block printed bedding or table linen, it will certainly brighten up your home.
-But your Soul Threads purchase will also brighten up the lives of the Indian Artisans who created it.
+When you choose eco-friendly, hand block printed bedding or table linen, it will certainly spread a little colour and joy in your home.
+But your Soul Threads purchase will also brighten up the lives of the Indian Artisanal Families who created each piece.

-I’m a member of the West Australian Fair Trade Collective (WAFTC) & the Fair Trade Association of Australia and New Zealand, because I believe a fair wage is a fundamental right.
+I’m a member of the West Australian Fair Trade Collective (WAFTC) & the Fair Trade Association of Australia and New Zealand (FTAANZ), because I believe a fair wage is a fundamental right.
 I knew it was essential for Soul Threads to have an ethical supply chain so, in 2018, I headed to Jaipur, India.

 I got to meet some wonderful, unforgettable people.
 And, happily, I was able to verify working conditions and ensure our Artisans were being properly paid for their hours of skilled labour.